rttle/Bank-Churn-Kaggle-Challenge/README.md

 ### Performance Comparison
 Multiple metrics were computed for the models, including: accuracy, precision, recall, F1, and AUC-ROC score.
 The score computed from the function within the classifier instance was also included.
-All were included in a comparison table; however, of importance is F1 and AUC-ROC score due to the imbalanced nature of the dataset.
+All were included in a comparison table; however, of importance is AUC-ROC score due to the imbalanced nature of the dataset.
-Below is table of metrics for the models trained, along with one ROC curve for the best performing model.
-From the table, XGBoost performed the best in the most informing metrics, F1 and AUC-ROC.
+Below is table of metrics for the models trained.
+From the table, XGBoost performed the best in the most informing metric, AUC-ROC.

 <img width="468" alt="image" src="https://github.com/rttle/Bank-Churn-Kaggle-Challenge/assets/143844181/fcc8ff41-6b12-436c-b7f8-2da5570d3a53">